BgeeDB/bgee_pipeline/pipeline/RNA_Seq/README.md

 ## Step 1: Data annotation

-RNA-Seq data present in SRA are selected and annotated using information present in GEO, or in papers, or provided by the Model Organism Database WormBase.
+RNA-Seq data present in SRA are selected and annotated using information present in GEO/SRA, or in papers.

 ## Step 2: Data download and preparation